Oeaon/Oeaon/README.md

 ## <img src="https://64.media.tumblr.com/0e90b634fa8533558a660a092dc88343/tumblr_oo3nm2yevm1w83qhyo1_500.gifv" width="40px">&nbsp;***About me***

-I'm an Android developer with 2 years of experience building robust and scalable mobile applications.
-My core focus is native development using Kotlin and Java, either combining both in the same project or working with them independently, depending on the product’s needs.
+I'm an Android developer with 3 years of experience building robust and scalable mobile applications.
+My core focus is native app development using Kotlin and Java, either combining both in the same project or working with them independently, depending on the product’s needs.
 I am a native Spanish speaker 🇪🇸, fluent in English 🇬🇧, and currently learning German 🇩🇪.
 * **I am interested in Backend and Mobile App's Development**
 - 🌱 I’m currently learning ...